pcs-theano/Theano/README.md

 ```
 We also provide an optimized Numpy and some benchmarks/demo cases, you can find optimized Numpy in [here](https://github.com/pcs-theano/numpy), demo cases in [here](https://github.com/pcs-theano/Benchmarks).

+---
+>\* Other names and trademarks may be claimed as the property of others.